 However, your body has a built-in survival mechanism to prevent death from starvation.
 So, it’ll eventually reduce the TDEE and make you hungrier.
-For continued fat loss and to keep it off in the long-term, keeping your metabolism or TDEE high is crucial.
+Keeping your metabolism or TDEE high is crucial for continued fat loss and keeping it off in the long term.
 Here’s how:

 Additional Ways To Maximize Calories Out

 The more muscle mass you have, the higher your BMR will be.
 For muscles to grow, your body uses calories, which increases calories.
 Once this happens, your BMR will slightly increase.
 It’s a win-win.